 These Financing Regulations apply until amended or terminated by the Class A Shareholders’ Meeting.

-By way of derogation from the Financing Regulations to provide Financing, prior approval is required from the Class A Shareholders’ Meeting.
+By way of derogation from the Financing Regulations to provide Financing, prior approval is required from the General Meeting.
 Approval will not be granted if the provision of Financing conflicts with the regulatory framework of state aid or applicable laws and regulations.

 These Financing Regulations automatically cease to apply after the expiry of the duration of the Proof of Concept Fund and the Seed Fund, as defined in Articles 2.2 and 2.3.